t-bast/lightning-docs/spam-prevention.md

 * they are able to quickly create many seemingly unrelated nodes
 * they may already have long-lived channels (good reputation)
 * they might probe in real-time channel balances to adjust their spams
-* they might send long-held HTLCs, those ones unobservable from the set of honest long-held HTLCs
+* they might send long-held HTLCs that are indistinguishable from honest long-held HTLCs

 There are important properties of Lightning that we must absolutely preserve: